craigAU854/Group-2-phase-3-project/README.md

 ~ Dennis Kimani
 ~ Claire Muiru

+## Commands ##
+**The Real Estate CLI Application supports the following commands**

+*Search*: Find properties based on specific criteria.
+*Details*: View detailed information about a particular property.
+*Delete*: Delete the application.
+*Add*:Allows a user to add a house.

+## Objectives ##
+The main objective of the **Real Estate CLI project** is to provide real estate professionals with an efficient, user-friendly command-line tool that simplifies and streamlines the management of real estate data and operations.
+.

 ## Contributing ##
 If you would like to contribute to the Real Estate CLI project, please follow the guidelines in CONTRIBUTING.md.
 We welcome your input and ideas!